-NOTE on Figure 7: Depending on its internal state, a 1-Wire slave device transmits data to its master (e.g., the DS2482).
-When responding with a 0, a 1-Wire slave starts pulling the line low during t{W1L} ; its internal timing generator determines when this pulldown ends and the voltage starts rising again.
-When responding with a 1, a 1-Wire slave does not hold the line low at all, and the voltage starts rising as soon as t{W1L} is over.
-1-Wire device data sheets use the term t{RL} instead of t{W1L} to describe a Read-Data Time Slot.
+NOTE on Figure 7: Depending on its internal state, a 1-Wire slave device will transmit data to its master (e.g., the DS2482).
+When responding with a 0, a 1-Wire slave will start pulling the line low during t{W1L} ; its internal timing generator determines when this pulldown ends and the voltage starts rising again.
+When responding with a 1, a 1-Wire slave will not hold the line low at all, and the voltage starts rising as soon as t{W1L} is over.
+1-Wire device data sheets use the term t{RL} instead of t{W1L} to describe a read-data time slot.
 Technically, t{RL} and t{W1L} have identical specifications and cannot be distinguished from each other.